 “We flushed him.”
 Notice the we.

 I don’t remember anything after that except going to see the bathroom renovation upstairs, still wearing the snug black dress and black and white heels, but I recall being sad.
 Whaaat, me?
-So I refused any other animals in the house because I knew that 1) I would end up being its care-taker, and 2) I didn’t want to deal with losing another anything 🙅🏽♀️that I didn’t want in the first place.
+So I refused any other animals in the house because I knew that 1) I would end up being its care-taker, 2) I didn’t want to deal with losing another anything 🙅🏽♀️ that I didn’t want in the first place.
 So, now I have flowers, and they go in the compost when they die — not in the trash or toilet.
-Or freezer 😄
+Or freezer. 😄